Legitime: Philippines

 Under the Civil Code of the Philippines, the legitime is given to and/or shared by the compulsory heirs of the decedent.
 This is also called compulsory succession because the law has reserved it for the compulsory heirs and thus, the testator has no power to give it away to anyone of his liking.
 The compulsory heirs include the children, or descendants (this class includes the adopted children and legitimated children), legitimate or illegitimate; in their default, the legitimate parents, or legitimate ascendants; the surviving spouse, which concurs with the foregoing classes; and the illegitimate parents.

 Thus, legitimate children always get one half of the estate, divided equally between them.
-The surviving spouse gets a share equal to that of a legitimate child, except when there is only one legitimate child, in which case he or she gets one fourth of the estate.
+The surviving spouse gets a share equal to that of a legitimate child, except when there is only one legitimate child, in which case the spouse gets one fourth of the estate.
 Illegitimate children get one half of the share given to legitimate children.

 The legitimate parents or ascendants are excluded by legitimate children or descendants, but not by illegitimate children, and get one half of the estate in such cases.
 The surviving spouse or illegitimate children, when either concur with the parents or ascendants, get one fourth of the estate.
 If all concur, the share of the surviving spouse is reduced to one eighth of the estate.